Pennsylvania Route 291: History

 The eastern terminus of PA 291 was cut back from PA 3 and PA 611 at Philadelphia City Hall to I-76 by 1989.
 The former portion of PA 291 along Broad Street was replaced by an extended PA 611.
 In 1999, PA 291 was realigned in Chester to a new five-lane alignment that connected 2nd Street and 4th Street to improve travel for trucks and attempt to revitalize Chester.
 Construction of the new alignment took two years.
 Before this, PA 291 continued east along 2nd Street and turned north on Crosby Street to reach 4th Street.
 Expansion of the road to five lanes through the remainder of Chester was slated to be complete in 2001.
 In 2005, a bill was introduced into the Pennsylvania General Assembly designating the portion of PA 291 through Chester as the Rosa Parks Memorial Highway in honor of civil rights activist Rosa Parks; this bill was signed into law by Governor Ed Rendell on October 27, 2006.

 In 2006, PA 291 was rerouted to use Bartram Avenue and Island Avenue around the Philadelphia International Airport instead of Industrial Highway due to runway expansion at the airport.
 In May 2011, a $42 million project began to rehabilitate the George C. Platt Memorial Bridge.
 The project was completed in June 2014.
 In 2022, US 13 was realigned to run concurrent with PA 291 between the western terminus in Trainer and Morton Avenue in Chester.

 Major intersections

+PA 291 Alternate Truck

+Pennsylvania Route 291 Alternate Truck is a truck route that bypasses a weight restricted bridge on mainline PA 291 on which trucks over 31 tons and combination loads over 35 tons are prohibited.
+The route follows PA 420 and I-95, and it was formed in 2023.